rome/tools/CONTRIBUTING.md

 The `"rome.lspBin"` VS Code setting will still need to be set as described above.

+When the extension is running, it will connect to a daemon server - or it will bootstrap one.

+When you apply changes to the binary, you need to do two things:
+- compile the binary
+- kill the daemon process, so you can spawn a new server session with the new changes

+When the daemon is running, it's possible to inspect its logs in the folder `rome-logs`, placed in the temporary folder of the operative system.

 ### User files

 If files specific to your local development environment should be ignored, please add these files to a global git ignore file rather than to a git ignore file within Rome.